isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *programming language*: a language for expressing programs.
 * *pseudo code*: a description of a computation written in an informal notation rather than a programming language.
 * *pure virtual function*: a virtual function that must be overridden in a derived class.
-* *RAII*: (“Resource Acquisition Is Initialization”) a basic technique for resource management based on scopes.
+* *RAII*: ("Resource Acquisition Is Initialization") a basic technique for resource management based on scopes.
 * *range*: a sequence of values that can be described by a start point and an end point.
-For example, [0:5) means the values 0, 1, 2, 3, and 4.
+For example, \[0:5) means the values 0, 1, 2, 3, and 4.
 * *regular expression*: a notation for patterns in character strings.
 * *recursion*: the act of a function calling itself; see also iteration.
 * *reference*: (1) a value describing the location of a typed value in memory; (2) a variable holding such a value.